 Note: This post contains mentions of abuse, suicide, and sexual assault.

-On the other hand, when one becomes aware that their family is toxic, it can be an incredibly heartbreaking experience, especially when they realize it was also negatively impacting their mental health.
+But when one becomes aware that their family is toxic, it can be an incredibly heartbreaking experience, especially during the holidays — because sometimes, people don't have a choice to separate themselves from their difficult loved ones.
+Or, if they do, it can unearth a complex emotion of loneliness, even when they know it was the right choice to make for their mental health.

 1. "My parents saying, 'Don’t do this to me' whenever I establish boundaries.
 I continue to remind them that the best way I can love them is if I love myself first."